 Teens usually get tired after a long day and can be lazy about doing their homework.
 So just telling your teenager to study will not suffice.

-- Sit with your teen and help her figure out how to go about it.
-Sort out tasks that she might be finding difficult.
+- Sit with your teen and help them figure out how to go about it.
+Sort out tasks that they might be finding difficult.

 - You can look for a tutor who’d be willing to teach and assist your teenager with studies.